Shinobili1/simple_shell/README.md

-simple shell project for Biliyoung Aishino and Emmanuel Amubieya
+Simple shell group project for Biliyoung Aishino and Emmanuel Amubieya